In the Shadow of the Glen: Important characters

-Plot synopsis
+Synopsis

-A tramp seeking shelter in the Burkes' isolated farmhouse finds Nora tending to the corpse of Dan.
-Nora goes out to find Michael, and Dan reveals to the tramp that his death is a mere ruse.
-He plays dead again when Nora and Michael return, but leaps up in protest when Michael proposes to Nora.
-Dan kicks Nora out to wander the roads and she leaves with the tramp, who promises her a life of freedom.
+A tramp seeks shelter in the Burkes' isolated farmhouse and finds Nora tending to Dan's corpse.
+When Nora leaves to find Michael, Dan reveals to the tramp that his death is a mere ruse.
+He plays dead again when Nora and Michael return, but leaps up in protest when Michael proposes marriage to Nora.
+Dan tells Nora to leave and orders the tramp out as well.
+The tramp announces he is ready to leave to face what the world offers, and Nora opts to join him.
+Dan and Michael remain behind and share a drink.